obsidianmd/obsidian-help/en/Licenses and payment/Introduction to licenses and payment.md

 We accept the following payment methods: Stripe, PayPal, WeChat, and AliPay.

 > [!info] PayPal and fees
 > PayPal purchases will be processed in Canadian Dollars (CAD).
-You may incur a foreign transaction fee from your credit card issuer, and PayPal may charge a currency conversion fee.
+You may incur a foreign transaction fee from your card issuer, and PayPal may charge a currency conversion fee.

 After completing your payment, you will receive a receipt from the service through which you made the purchase.